News

 News from MDG

-Currently MDG is faced with some challenges, including greater difficulty in fundraising, a reduction in the size and capacity of our long serving committee, and uncertainty about the longer-term sustainability of our partnership model with partners in Mali.
-There continue to be real strengths, including ongoing regular fundraising by the ‘Babs’ catering group and a number of long standing, very generous members.
-Maintaining the organisation, however, now relies on a small group of people with quite limited time and resources.
-We are regularly reviewing the situation, well aware of the difficult times experienced by J&D and the importance of our contibution to the work of PAD, amidst the wider instabiity and uncertainty for Mali and the wider region.
+Although MDG is faced with some challenges, including ongoing fund raising, reduced size and capacity of our committee, and the changing situation in Mali, there continue to be real strengths, including a regular income stream from the ‘Babs’ catering group and a number of long standing, very generous members.
+We keep the situation under review, well aware of the importance of our contibution to the work of PAD, amidst the wider instability and uncertainty for Mali and the wider region.

 The end of our long partnership with J&D

-After much deliberation we have now made the decision to bring this partnership to an end.
-We very much hope to maintain the contact and friendships that have developed over the years and we will be celebrating our achievements, challenges and shared experiences at an event on Saturday, September 7th.
-We will be sharing a record of key events in the life of the partnership and celebrating a remarkable relationship between two small organisations that enabled positive changes to many people’s lives.
-Anyone who would like to find out more details and attend is asked to contact Janice.
+After much deliberation this long and fruitful partnership has come to an end.
+We intend to maintain the contact and friendships that have developed over the years and we celebrated our shared achievements, challenges and experiences on 07/09/2024 when we released A Journey Shared, a record of key events in the life of the partnership, and celebrated a remarkable relationship between two small organisations that enabled positive changes to so many people’s lives.